George Chandler: Career

-George Chandler had a plain, unassuming face, allowing him to play incidental and background roles in dozens of movies.
-His outstanding facial feature was a wide, toothy smile.
+George Chandler played incidental and background roles in dozens of movies.
 Today's audiences may know him from the Mack Sennett comedy The Fatal Glass of Beer (1933) starring W. C. Fields.
-In this absurd satire of antique Yukon melodramas, Chandler plays Fields's son Chester, the wayward youth who dared to drink beer in a saloon, causing his downfall.
+In this film, Chandler plays Fields's son Chester, the wayward youth who dared to drink beer in a saloon, causing his downfall.
 George Chandler played character roles exclusively, often in comedies: bartenders, shopkeepers, cab drivers, reporters, photographers, desk clerks, messengers, farmers, passersby, spectators -- many times with only a few lines of dialogue.
 In Footlight Parade (1933), Chandler plays the druggist who sells Chester Kent (James Cagney) aspirin, and explains how the low price comes from the drugstore chain buying in large quantities, which starts off the premise of the movie.
 In Olsen and Johnson's Hellzapoppin', Chandler plays the cameraman on their film set, and reacts to the chaos with only four words of dialogue.
-He has a larger role than usual in the Charlie Chan mystery The Shanghai Cobra (1945); Chandler runs an all-night coffee shop that becomes the scene of a murder.
+In the Charlie Chan mystery The Shanghai Cobra (1945); Chandler runs an all-night coffee shop that becomes the scene of a murder.

 Television

 Like many established movie character players, Chandler kept busy in the new field of television.

 Chandler appeared six times in The Adventures of Kit Carson (1951–1955) in episodes titled "Law of Boot Hill", "Lost Treasure of the Panamints", "Trails Westward", "The Wrong Man", "Trail to Bordertown", and "Gunsmoke Justice".
 He guest starred on The Public Defender.
 He appeared as the character Ames in the two-part episode "King of the Dakotas" in Frontier.
 In 1954–1955, he was cast in two episodes of the sitcom It's a Great Life.
 He appeared in the 1956 episode "Joey and the Stranger" of Fury.
 He was cast as Clay Hunnicutt in the 1957 episode "The Giveaway" of the sitcom The People's Choice.

 In 1958, Chandler appeared as Cleveland McMasters in the episode "The Cassie Tanner Story" on Wagon Train.
-Also in 1958 he appeared in Wagon Train′s episode "The Sacramento Story."
+Also in 1958 he appeared in Wagon Train′s Season 1 Episode 39 "The Sacramento Story."
+In September 1958 he appeared on Decision in the episode "Indemnity."

-In the 1960–1961 television season, Chandler guest-starred on an episode of the one-season sitcom Bringing Up Buddy.
-In the 1961–1962 television season.
-In 1967, he appeared in an episode of the western TV series Bonanza as Gus Schultz ("The Greedy Ones").
-In 1970 Chandler appeared as Hawkins in the TV western The Men From Shiloh, in the episode titled "With Love, Bullets and Valentines."
+In the 1960–1961 television season, Chandler guest-starred in an episode of the one-season sitcom Bringing Up Buddy and in an episode of The Twilight Zone, "The Whole Truth".
+In the 1961–1962 television season, Chandler co-starred in Ichabod and Me.
+In 1967, he appeared in an episode of the Western TV series Bonanza as Gus Schultz ("The Greedy Ones").
+In 1970 Chandler appeared as Hawkins in the TV Western The Men From Shiloh, in the episode titled "With Love, Bullets and Valentines."